ICube-Robotics/acados_solver_ros2/acados_solver_ros2/sphinx/example_application/ocp_model.rst

 2) Define the Acados model

-The second step is to define the Acados model, which includes the state, controls, paremeters, and dynamics.
+The second step is to define the Acados model, which includes the state, controls, parameters, and dynamics.
 More details can be found in the Acados documentation.

 .. code-block:: python